Bahia Principe Sunlight Tenerife review

 | AD – post contains affiliate links |

 This year we visited Tenerife with my boyfriend’s family on an all inclusive holiday.
 We don’t usually go on all inclusive holidays and the last time we did was a cheapy in Tenerife which was a disaster as we both got food poisoning!
-But this time we spent a little more (although we got a cracking deal!) and we were so ready for a week of doing absolutely nothing.
+But this time we spent a little more to stay at the Bahia Principe Sunlight Tenerife (although we got a cracking deal!) and we were so ready for a week of doing absolutely nothing.
 We’d had a really busy few months at home so we were in much need of relaxation.

 I’d also forgotten quite how easy booking a package holiday is, as I usually book everything separately, making my own travel arrangements for getting to each section of the trip.
 It was nice for a change to have everything sorted like our transfer from the airport to the hotel.